PS157 Research Project on the topic of Laue Diffraction

 • 3.10.20

-As part of our PS157 Physics Laboratory II module we are given a project that we must research, carry out any necessary experiments before finally giving a presentation on what we learned, how the experiment went and any of the information we obtained from our experiments.
+As part of our PS157 Physics Laboratory II module we are given a project that we must research.
+We must carry out any necessary experiments before finally giving a presentation on what we learned, how the experiment went and any of the information we obtained from our experiments.
 Me and my lab partner were given the topic of Laue Diffraction to research as well as to try and replicate.
-Although the experiment and presentation part of the project didn't go ahead due to colleges being closed down, we still managed to do a large portion of research needed to begin our project and I thought it would be a good idea to at least include that part of the project in a blog post.
+Although the experiment and presentation part of the project didn't go ahead due to colleges being closed down, we still managed to do a large portion of research needed to begin our project.
+I thought it would be a good idea to at least include that part of the project in a blog post.

-One of the first questions we had when undertaking this project was 'What even is Laue Diffraction', to which we found a pretty satisfactory answer, as well as some good visual representations through google.
-Laue Diffraction is essentially the result that happens when you point an incident beam of radiation at a substance with a photographic film behind it, the substance which is being bombarded gives off a pattern which then appears on the photographic screen behind it, this pattern can then be used to determine characteristics about the material in question.
+One of the first questions we had when undertaking this project was 'What even is Laue Diffraction'.
+To which we found a pretty satisfactory answer, as well as some good visual representations through google.
+Laue Diffraction is essentially the result that happens when you point an incident beam of radiation at a substance with a photographic film behind it.
+The substance which is being bombarded gives off a pattern which then appears on the photographic screen behind it.
+This pattern can then be used to determine characteristics about the material in question.

-As well as coming up with ideas for an optical simulation that could replicate the experiment, research had also begun on fun facts about Laue Diffraction which could make our presentation way more engaging, as well as potentially giving some insight into what we should expect from our results.
+As well as coming up with ideas for an optical simulation that could replicate the experiment, research had also begun on fun facts about Laue Diffraction which could make our presentation way more engaging.
+As well as potentially giving some insight into what we should expect from our results.
 Since we were never able to give the actual presentation, I thought it would be good to list some of the interesting things we found.

 - Laue Diffraction is named after German physicist Max von Laue who received the Nobel Prize in Physics in 1914 for his discovery of the diffraction of X-rays by crystals.